migbee/migbee/README.md

     }
 ```

-* getInstance : create a new instance corresponding on the migration class (changeLog).
+* getInstance : create a new instance corresponding on the migration class (changeLog)

 ```
     // below we use com.google.inject.Injector initialized in the constructor return this.injector.getInstance(changelogClass);